typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 - Defining a simple Grakn.ai ontology using the Java API
 - Streaming public tweets into the application with the [Twitter4J](http://twitter4j.org/ "Twitter4J") library
 - Inserting tweets into the knowledge graph using Grakn's Graph API
-- Performing simple queries using GraQL, the Grakn's Query Language
+- Performing simple queries using Graql, the Grakn's query language

 ## Registering Your Own Twitter Application
 As of today, you will need a valid credential in order to call practically every endpoint in the Twitter API.
 Therefore, you must own a Twitter application (or, register a new one) before proceeding further.